Hormone Health Part Two

-This article will deal with some of the ways in which modern medicine deals with hormone health… as well as alternative methods of achieving, safe and lasting hormone balance… Wild As The Wind offer a number of essential oil based hormone balancing blends that are incredibly effective at helping to restore hormone balance.
+This article will deal with some of the ways in which modern medicine deals with hormone health… as well as alternative methods of achieving, safe and lasting hormone balance… Wild As The Wind offer an essential oil based hormone detoxing blend that is incredibly effective at helping to restore hormone balance.

 - Vitamin D3

 These extremely important chemical messengers, produced in the glands, and the gut, affect many aspects of our overall health.

 Insulin manages our sugar intake, Vitamin D3, (which is a hormone), ensures restful sleep, and adrenaline gives us the energy to deal with traumatic circumstances, allowing us to mount the fight of flight response…

 Without hormone health we get sick pretty fast…